 The festival is only two years old although a small percentage of the lavender has been there for decades.
 In 2018 they decided to grow more to make it the biggest lavender field in Kanto (the area round Tokyo) and start a festival.

-In 2019 they grew even more – 50,000 to be precise, on eight hectares of land.
+In 2019 they grew even more – 50,000 give or take, on eight hectares of land.
 And Sennen No Sono became the largest lavender field in Japan.
 There are five different types of lavender including a rarer type, a white lavender flower.

 The lavender fields are roped off so that you can only access them from one point: the official entrance to the lavender festival grounds.
 In the main court yard they have several food booths and a couple of food vans.
 They sell local food as well as cuisine from further afar.
 They even have Turkish food on offer.